 How they affect your application for a nonimmigrant visa

-Australian applicants that have been arrested for or charged with a crime, including offences involving the use of a controlled substance, are advised to apply for a visa prior to travel.
-Individuals who have been convicted of minor traffic violations (such as speeding), or with drink driving convictions generally do not need to apply for a visa provided they are otherwise eligible to travel on the Visa Waiver Program and receive approval via the Electronic System of Travel Authorization.
+Australian applicants that have been arrested, convicted, cited, or charged for any offense, including those involving the use of a controlled substance, even if the charge was later dismissed, must apply for a visa prior to travel.
+This applies even to spent convictions or convictions that were not recorded.
+Individuals who have been convicted of minor traffic violations (such as speeding) do not need to apply for a visa provided they are otherwise eligible to travel on the Visa Waiver Program and receive approval via the Electronic System of Travel Authorization.

 Most short term visitors who are traveling for business or pleasure apply for a B-1/B-2 Business/Tourist visa.
 Visa applicants must appear in person for an interview at the U.S. Consulate serving the state in which they reside.
 Consulates are located in Sydney, Melbourne and Perth.
 Further details on how to apply for a visa can be found on our website.